adarshkushwah21111/NAS-HIC-Blog/Blog.md

 Close to other AutoML/NAS(Neural Architecture Search) approaches that utilize Reinforcement Learning, Bayes Optimization, or Evolutionary calculation.
 DARTS uses a gradient-based method where search space is relaxed to be continuous rather than looking over a discrete set of candidate architectures.
 Then jointly optimize architecture parameters α and weight parameters w that comes under bi-level optimization.

+Prior strategies utilized reinforcement learning and required many computational resources with around 2000 GPU days and 3150 GPU days for evolutionary calculation.
+DARTS diminished the search time to 2-3 GPU days which is exceptional.
+This optimization is reached by relaxing the search space.
+Searching over a discrete set has the restriction that the model must be trained on a specific configuration before considering the subsequent arrangement, thus more time-consuming.

 "The data efficiency of gradient-based optimization, as opposed to inefficient black-box search, allows DARTS to achieve competitive performance with state of the art using orders of magnitude fess computation resources.
 We introduce a novel algorithm for differentiable network architecture search based on bilevel optimization, which applies to both convolutional and recurrent architectures." — source: DARTS Paper